-The Mini Driver MPI Card can only communicate in a closed data circuit with another Mini Driver MPI Card.
+The Mini Driver Card can only communicate in a closed data circuit with another Mini Driver Card.
 It will not work with dialup analog circuits, such as those used with standard modems.
-For further information about acceptable wire grades, refer to the recommendations in the Appendix.
+For further information about acceptable wire grades, refer to the recommendations in Appendix A.

 The modem-to-modem cable connection must be specially cross-pinned, as shown in Table 4-2 and Figure 4-2 on the next page.
 If your cabling includes punchdown blocks, you can easily do the cross-pinning at a punchdown block.
-If you will be running cable directly between two Mini Driver MPI Cards, you can get a custom cable from your supplier as a special quote, or you can use regular straight-through-pinned cable and repin one of the RJ connectors (that is, rearrange the wiring connections between the terminal block and the actual contacts).
-You might need special crimping tools or new connectors; call your supplier for these items, or for technical support if you have difficulty.
+If you will be running cable directly between two Mini Driver Cards, you can get a custom cable from Black Box as a special quote, or you can use regular straight-through-pinned cable and repin one of the RJ connectors (that is, rearrange the wiring connections between the terminal block and the actual contacts).
+You might need special crimping tools or new connectors; call Black Box for these items, or for technical support if you have difficulty.